jjiantong/FastPGM/README.md

  * Soft evidence (help support incomplete data)
  * Incomplete data
  * Inference
-   * Message Passing and the Junction Tree Algorithm
+   * Message passing and the Junction tree algorithm
+   * Cowell algorithm
+   * Join tree algorithm
-   * Sum Product algorithm
+   * Sum-Product algorithm
-   * MCMC Sampling (approximate inference)
+   * MCMC sampling (approximate inference)
+   * Gibbs sampling
+   * Rejection sampling
-   * Exact Propagation (Gaussian Bayesian Networks)
+   * Exact propagation (Gaussian Bayesian networks)
  * Latent variables
+ * Common network file format
+   * Graph Modeling Language (GML)
+   * GraphML (XML-based)

+The Cowell algorithm is used to do inference on continuous-value node.
+It is based on the earlier Lauritzen and Jensen junction tree algorithm.
+It is numerically stable bacause it avoids repeated matrix inversions.
+(McGeachie, "CGBayesNets", 2014)

 ## How to use
 Create a directory called ```bin``` under the root directory.
 In Linux, you can use the following command.